yaramostafa/Calculator-Embedded-System/README.md

 # Calculator-Embedded-System
 ## LCD Interfacing with TM4C123 Tiva LaunchPad

-take inputs from the user and print that input on the LCD.
-You will take two numbers (each less than or equal 5 digits) and a sign between them.
+This program takes inputs from the user and prints that input on the LCD. it takes two numbers (each less than or equal 5 digits) and a sign between them.
-Using the keypad numbers to get the numbers.
+Uses the keypad numbers to get the numbers.

 A button: +, B button: -, C button: /, D button: =, * button: x